d-bl/MAE-gf/docs/misca.md

 ## Introduction
 Miscellaneous examples, collected on this page.

-## Rose ground in a square
+## Rose ground in a diamond
-By putting the traditional rose ground unit in a square, little stars can be made.
+By putting the traditional rose ground unit in a diamond, little stars can be made.
 Please note: when making the actual lace, it will make a big difference if the unit in the middle is made torchon-style or flemish-style, as the picture illustrates.
 Ground mt-0112 looks like a star.
 Ground mt-0504 is used as illustration of different ways to join the unit in the square.